dcnl1980/dcnl1980/README.md

 Hi 👋 I'm Chris
 ===================================

-Web3 Developer & Analyst
+Web3 Co-founder, Developer, Analyst, & Serial Project Firestarter
 ---------------------------

-I am a full stack Web3 developer.
-I build Decentralized applications using modern programming languages/libraries/frameworks/tools like HTML, CSS, PHP, Javascript, React.js, Next.js, Solidity, Rust, Golang.
-I am a self-taught developer, develop own projects and learn new skills everyday.
-I have 6 years experience with building dApps(Web3) and about 20 years general coding experience.
+I’m a full-stack technical entrepreneur with a passion for building decentralized applications (dApps) and kickstarting innovative projects.
+Leveraging 20+ years of coding expertise and 6+ years of hands-on experience in blockchain development, I specialize in creating robust, scalable solutions using modern tools, frameworks, and languages.
+Over the years I work with a diverse tech stack, including HTML, CSS, PHP, JavaScript, React.js, Next.js, Solidity, Rust, and Golang, combining cutting-edge Web3 technologies with a deep understanding of development principles.
+A self-taught developer, I thrive on rapid learning, solving complex problems, and driving projects from concept to execution.

-* ✉️  You can send me an email at [cvsteenbergen@gmail.com](mailto:cvsteenbergen@gmail.com)
+As a natural firestarter, I’ve launched and contributed to several technical initiatives, fostering innovation and pushing boundaries in the Web3 space.
+My entrepreneurial mindset and drive to continuously learn keep me at the forefront of blockchain and decentralized technologies.

 ![](https://komarev.com/ghpvc/?username=dcnl1980&color=yellow)